CKHG Unit 9: The Civil War

-Focus: In 1860-61, eleven slaveholding states seceded from the United States of America, and the Civil War began, giving credence to Abraham Lincoln’s warning, “a house divided against itself cannot stand.”
-In this Core Knowledge Grade 2 Unit students explore the difficult subject of the Civil War in an age appropriate way, but without wavering from the difficult truths.
-Students see the beginnings of slavery in America, and the moral struggles and compromises surrounding it.
-They meet Harriet Tubman, and follow her as she takes her passengers north on the Underground Railroad, and watch the tensions between the slave and free states build until the Union and the Confederacy finally go to war.
+During the years of 1860 and 1861, eleven slaveholding states seceded from the United States of America and the Civil War began, giving credence to Abraham Lincoln’s warning that “a house divided against itself cannot stand.”
+In this unit, students explore the difficult subject of the Civil War in an age-appropriate way without avoiding difficult truths.
+Students see the beginnings of slavery in America and the moral struggles and compromises surrounding it.
+They meet Harriet Tubman and follow her as she takes her passengers north on the Underground Railroad.
+They watch the tensions between the slave and free states build until the Union and the Confederacy finally go to war.

 The Civil War has a rich and complicated history filled with strong characters.
 Harriet Beecher Stowe, Clara Barton, and of course, Abraham Lincoln, among others, are shown as people who work to do what they feel is right, even when it is difficult.